Bristol Water – a social history

-The 50s were characterised as an era of expansion as Bristol Water Works acquired in quick succession many of the neighbouring urban and rural district council water supply organisations and their respective supply areas.
-The largest acquisition was the combined takeover of West Gloucestershire Water Company on 1 July 1959, Shepton Mallet Waterworks Company on 1 January, Glastonbury Corporation on 1 April and Wells Rural District Company on 1 October, increasing both the supply area and population serviced by manifold.
+The 1950s were characterised as an era of expansion as Bristol Water Works acquired in quick succession many of the neighbouring urban and rural district council water supply organisations and their respective supply areas.
+The largest acquisition was the combined takeover of West Gloucestershire Water Company on 1 July 1959, Shepton Mallet Waterworks Company on 1 January 1960, Glastonbury Corporation on 1 April 1960 and Wells Rural District Company on 1 October the same year, increasing both the supply area and population serviced by manifold.

 1961 - 1963

-The winter of 1961/62 witnessed the prolonged cold spell over the Christmas of 1961 and January of 1962 when both Blagdon Reservoir and Chew Valley Lake froze over.
+The winter of 1961-62 witnessed a prolonged cold spell over Christmas and into the new year when both Blagdon Reservoir and Chew Valley Lake froze over.
 The event, coined “Frostbite”, marked one of the biggest emergencies since the air raids of World War Two with burst and leak rates reaching record levels.
-1962 held no rest bite with a frosty January and low rainfall throughout the year.
+1962 held no respite with a frosty January and low rainfall throughout the year.
 1963 concluded with a blizzard in December, known as the great freeze, in which the emergency responses of the company were again put to the test.
 1963 also saw Royal Ascent of the Water Resource Act, which formally set out the requirement of water undertakers to protect, conserve and manage water resources.

 This year saw the introduction of Littleton Treatment Works bringing more water into supply from the Sharpness Canal.

-Activities in the early 1970s might now be termed the Long Walk and involved surveying the proposed route from Purton to Pucklechruch and resolving the many associated problems, contractual, technical and otherwise in order to bring more water into supply from Sharpness.
+Activities in the early 1970s might now be termed the Long Walk and involved surveying the proposed route from Purton to Pucklechurch and resolving the many associated problems – contractual, technical and otherwise – in order to bring more water into supply from Sharpness.

-Following many months and years of preparation, the company adjusted to decimalisation and not only that metrication across the company’s equipment and records.
-Thoughts of reorganising the water industry with too many bodies thought to be responsible for water, rumbled although no changes at the time were proposed to statutory water companies.
+Following many months and years of preparation, the company adjusted to decimalisation and metrication across the company’s equipment and records.
+Thoughts of reorganising the water industry to streamline the number of bodies responsible for water rumbled along, although no changes at the time were proposed to statutory water companies.

-Saw a more formal proposal on reorganisation of the industry with the passing of the new Water Act in 1973 with the consolidation of local water undertakers, sewerage authorities and river authorities into 10 Water Authorities.
+The year saw a more formal proposal on reorganisation of the industry with the passing of the new Water Act in 1973 with the consolidation of local water undertakers, sewerage authorities and river authorities into 10 water authorities.
 To note, however, Bristol Water as a statutory water company was to have no major change to its functioning.

-Was remembered as a year of drought across the country, the driest for 150-200 years.
+This would be remembered as a year of drought across the country, the driest for 150-200 years.
 Increased reliance was put on the Sharpness Canal as a supply of water at this time, as underground water supplies were significantly reduced and evaporation from surface water stores peaked.
 The national response was the Draught Act, passed in July that year, enabling Bristol Water to ban the use of hosepipes and sprinkles in order to curb demand.
-1976 also witnessed and effective attempt to nationalise Bristol Water amongst the other 27 statutory water companies in an extension of the 1973 Act to integrate them with the 10 Water Authorities.
+1976 also witnessed an effective attempt to nationalise Bristol Water among the other 27 statutory water companies in an extension of the 1973 Act to integrate them with the 10 water authorities.
 The Board undertook all necessary measures to ensure this eventuality was not realised.
-Later that year, a White Paper was published, setting out that whilst not cancelled, the prospect of nationalisation did not have parliamentary support and was left to simmer.
+Later that year, a white paper was published, setting out that while not cancelled, the prospect of nationalisation did not have parliamentary support and was left to simmer.

-witnessed the first national strike in the water industry, and whilst it was short, it evidenced the importance of all staff to maintaining what is an essential service.
-The year also marked a milestone in the formal offering of meters to domestic customers from 1 April with the new “water box”, with Bristol Water being the first undertaker to install the equipment at property boundaries.
+The year witnessed the first national strike in the water industry, and while it was short, it evidenced the importance of all staff to maintaining what is an essential service.
+The year also marked a milestone in the formal offering of meters to domestic customers from 1 April with the new “water box”.
+Bristol Water was the first to install the equipment at property boundaries.

-Marked a major milestone in concluding the nationalisation debate with the Water Act of 1989 receiving Royal Ascent.
-In effect, the Act meant the ending of state-owned water authorities, and whilst Bristol Water was proudly never privatised, it removed for the foreseeable future the possibility of being brought into government control.
+The nationalisation debate was concluded with the Water Act of 1989 receiving Royal Ascent.
+In effect, the Act meant the end of state-owned water authorities, and while Bristol Water was proudly never privatised, it removed for the foreseeable future the possibility of being brought into government control.
 Ten regional water and sewerage companies were privatised and Ofwat was created to monitor the sector.

 Launch of a joint billing company with Wessex Water to issue and administer joint bills for water and wastewater to customers in the Bristol Water supply area.

-The delisting of Bristol Water from the stock change and purchase by Agbar
+The delisting of Bristol Water from the stock exchange and purchase by Agbar.

 Head office refurbishment including creation of an onsite catering facility and closure of Bedminster works depot.